warthog618/config/README.md

 - Add more examples.
 - Add a getter for etcd.
 - Add a getter for consul.
-- Add watches on config sources for config changes
+- Add watches on config for changes (already reworked Config API to support this - still require support from the Getters)
+- Refactor Getters into Loader/Decoder, and allow Loader to notify Config of updates.